-The IDE Sponsor-Investigator compiles information in three broad areas:

-- Report of Prior Investigations.
-Published and unpublished reports of all prior clinical, animal, and laboratory testing of the device - Investigational Plan.
-A complete written study protocol - Manufacturing Information.
-A description of the methods, facilities, and controls used for the manufacture, processing, storage, and, where appropriate, installation of the device - The IDE Sponsor-Investigator writes the IDE Application (including the Investigator's Certification of Financial Interest) and the IDE Cover Letter. - Please review the IDE Required Elements for additional information - Coming soon the IDE Investigtor Handbook for more information
+- The IDE Sponsor-Investigator compiles information in three broad areas: - Report of Prior Investigations published and unpublished reports of all prior clinical, animal, and laboratory testing of the device - 2.
+Investigational Plan a complete written study protocol - 3.
+Manufacturing Information a description of the methods, facilities, and controls used for the manufacture, processing, storage, and, where appropriate, installation of the device - The IDE Sponsor-Investigator writes the IDE Application (including the Investigator's Certification of Financial Interest) and the IDE Cover Letter.

+Please review the IDE Required Elements for additional information eCopy Program

 Need assistance or have regulatory questions?
-Please contact the CTSI Office of FDA Affairs.

-Last updated: 13 Mar 2024
+Please contact ResearchGo.
+Last updated: 10 Mar 2025